x21L/bracket-parser-template/README.md

 }
 ~~~

-If you are missing a opening bracket you should throw a `ParsingException` with the following message:
+If you are missing an opening bracket you should throw a `ParsingException` with the following message:

 ~~~
 Error parsing the file. { expected